Edgar William Cox: Death

 By the time the German Spring Offensive petered out in July 1918, the Imperial German Army had reached the closest point to Paris of the entire war and had come close to breaking the allied armies and winning the conflict.
 850,000 British and French soldiers had been wounded, killed or captured in just four months.
 Although the Hundred Days Offensive, which would eventually defeat the German army, began two weeks later, the damage to Edgar Cox was done.
 During the months of the Spring Offensive he had worked feverishly to discover the locations and details of the next attacks and had deteriorated both mentally and physically in the process.
 Cox was knocked out by the influenza pandemic for much of June and did not return to duty until mid-August.
 He had become a heavy smoker and by August was no longer eating or sleeping, suffering severely from nervous exhaustion.
 On 26 August 1918 he announced that he would go for a swim and was driven down to Berck Plage near GHQ at Étaples.
 He entered the water alone and his body was recovered from the sea some time later.
 He was buried in Étaples Military Cemetery with full military honours.
-Following his death, the Royal Geographic Society reported that the British nation in the First World War had "suffered no more grievous loss than in the death of General Cox", and that "He was one of those men, of whom there are very few, of whom nothing but praise was ever heard."
+Following his death, the Royal Geographical Society reported that the British nation in the First World War had "suffered no more grievous loss than in the death of General Cox", and that "He was one of those men, of whom there are very few, of whom nothing but praise was ever heard."